Ingridsaeters/Ciliate-niche-evolution/02_trait_extraction/README.md

 ## Soil

 We have extracted trait information for 977 unique soil samples.
-The extracted values were combined in a complete table using the traits_soil.R script.

 ### SoilGrids

-We extracted the following variables from Soilgrids, with a depth of 0-5cm:
+Extract the following variables from Soilgrids, with a depth of 0-5cm:
 - pH
 - Nitrogen, cg/kg
 - Soil organic carbon content, dg/kg

-This information was extracted with the R script soilgrids.R.
+These variables can be extracted with the R script soilgrids.R.

 ### CHELSA

-We extracted the following climatic variables from CHELSA:
+Extract the following climatic variables from CHELSA:
 - Average annual temperature, °C (Bio1)
 - Annual mean precipitation, precipitation seasonality, kg m-2 (Bio15)
 - Annual precipitation amount, precipitation accumulated, kg m-2 year-1 (Bio12)